wn-doolittle/caliper-spec/caliper.md

 If a \<string\> representation is provided the value MUST correspond to the [IRI](#iriDef) defined for the [Entity](#entity).

 #### Properties
 The base set of [Entity](#entity) properties is listed below.
 Each property MUST only be referenced once.
 When representing an [Entity](#entity) as an \<Object\> the `id` and `type` properties are required; all other properties are optional.
-Custom properties not described by the model MAY be included but MUST be added to the `extensions` property object array as values.
+Custom properties not described by the model MAY be included but MUST be added to the `extensions` property as an array of \<Object\> values.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.

 | Property | Type | Description | Conformance |
 | :------- | :--- | ----------- | :---------: |